 The delicate under-eye area is prone to microtears and damage, so you’ll want to approach the area with care.
 A concealer brush is the gentlest option.
 Before applying any product, first prep the area with eye cream, patting it under the eye and onto the lid.
 Wait a few minutes while it sets in before applying makeup.
-For a more lifted look, we recommend applying concealer in a V shape.
+For a more lifted look, we recommend applying the concealer in a V shape.
 Use a dabbing movement to blend the product out.

 How to Apply Concealer to Cover Breakouts and Redness

-When it comes to concealing breakouts, it’s important to first moisturise the skin.
+When it comes to concealing breakouts, it’s important to first moisturize the skin.
 This will help to protect blemishes from potential acne triggers like sunscreen and/or makeup.
 Using a brush, you can then dab the concealer right onto the spot.
 Sweep the brush over the blemish gently and feather out the edges to blend it into the surrounding skin.
 Finish by setting with loose powder.

 How to Apply Concealer to Cover Scars

 Most of us have run into an acne scar or two.
-Although makeup is the easiest way to conceal these imperfections, certain application processes can emphasise them rather than minimise their appearance.
+Although makeup is the easiest way to conceal these imperfections, certain application processes can emphasize them rather than minimize their appearance.
 Before you apply any makeup, we recommend priming to smooth the skin and fill in the scarring.
 Matte concealers are the best because of their ability to soften the appearance of textured areas.
 Use a fine-tipped concealer brush to blend the product out.
 Finish by lightly dusting a setting powder all over the blemish.

 Mistakes to Avoid